Robert Bussière

 Robert Bussière is a Canadian politician, who was elected to the National Assembly of Quebec in the 2018 provincial election.
-He represents the electoral district of Gatineau as a member of the Coalition Avenir Québec.
+He represented the electoral district of Gatineau as a member of the Coalition Avenir Québec.
+He did not seek re-election in the 2026 general election.

-Prior to his election to the legislature, Bussière served as mayor of La Pêche.
+Prior to his election to the legislature, Bussière served as mayor of La Pêche from 1997 to 2017.
+He served on municipal council from 1989 to 1997 and was the Warden of the Les Collines-de-l'Outaouais Regional County Municipality from 2009 to 2017.